v2nic/openrouter-mcp/README.md

 - 🤖 Access to 400+ language models including GPT-4, Claude, Gemini, Llama, and more
 - 🔍 List and search available models with pricing information
-- 💬 Chat with any model through a unified interface
+- 💬 Chat with any model through a unified interface (including models that return reasoning content such as DeepSeek)
 - 🔄 Compare responses from multiple models side-by-side
 - 📊 Get detailed model information including context limits and capabilities
 - 🔧 Seamless integration with Claude Desktop and Claude Code